Ginny is passionate about eating healthy, sustainable foods.

 Importance of Drying the Filet

-After the salmon is finished with the brine and it is washed thoroughly, the filet must dry.
+After the salmon is finished with the brine and washed thoroughly, the filet must dry.
 After a few hours in the refrigerator, the salmon forms a pellicle.
 This is the tacky surface of the fish that is created by the proteins in the meat.

 For the purposes of smoking, it is the pellicle that captures the smoke.
 If you put the salmon on the smoker without this important step, it will not develop that delectable flavoring.